 Humankind is facing global challenges that are placing people and the planet under stress and in great uncertainty.
 At the same time, breakthroughs in science and technology are occurring at an unprecedented pace, although the full ramifications as well as their potential are neither evident nor really assessed.

-The science and technology being developed in the world’s advanced research institutes – in fields ranging from artificial intelligence, genome editing and brain stimulation to synthetic food and space travel as well as in human sciences – will reshape how we view ourselves and each other, how we relate to society and how we care for our planet and the environment.
+The science and technology in the world’s advanced research institutes are developing – in fields ranging from artificial intelligence, genome editing and brain stimulation to synthetic food and space travel, as well as in human sciences – will reshape how we view ourselves and each other, how we relate to society and how we care for our planet and the environment.
 What’s more, the speed at which we have to adapt to this technology is accelerating.